masesgroup/JNet/src/documentation/articles/usageReflector.md

 ---
 title: JNetReflector tool of Java/JVM suite for .NET
-_description: Describes JNetReflector: the tool to build .NET classes analyzing JVM Jar or modules
+_description: Describes the tool which builds .NET classes analyzing JVM Jar or modules
 ---

 # JNet: Reflector